-How to use transfer tape with vinyl?
+How to use transfer tape with vinyl? how to use cricut transfer tape? how to use transfer paper?
+How to Use Transfer Tape?
 This article will show you how to get professional results for your vinyl project, and tips and tricks to make it perfect.
 How to use transfer tape?
 First of all, you need to understand adhesive vinyl and transfer tape.

 What is a transfer tape?

 There are many different types of transfer tapes, including paper, plastic, rolls and sheets.
 At HTVRONT, we use high-quality transparent transfer tape to make it easy to choose.
-This is suitable for cut-out stickers with many different parts, because it can maintain the position of all the letters and illustrations of the sticker.
-Our HTVRONT Transfer tape is a better choice than silhouette transfer tape.
+This transfer paper for cricut is suitable for cut-out stickers with many different parts, because it can maintain the position of all the letters and illustrations of the sticker.
+Our HTVRONT Transfer tape for Cricut is a better choice than silhouette transfer tape.

 Clear or paper transfer tape?